 Helpful Hints and Questions to Ask When Choosing a Retirement Community

 In order to get the most out of your tour at a senior living community, collect your thoughts.
 Before arriving at your tour destination, take inventory of what the most important things are for you to find out while you’re there and create a list of questions.
-Here are a few common inquiries we’ve pulled together to get you started:
+Here are a few common inquires we’ve pulled together to get you started:

-- You want to make sure that your days are filled with engaging activities that you enjoy.
+- What kind of amenities do you offer? – You want to make sure that your days are filled with engaging activities that you enjoy.
 If you have a hobby like painting, it’s important to ask if there is an art studio available.
 Or a pool may be on your must-have list for low-impact exercise opportunities.

-- Access to healthcare is vitally important for your wellbeing.
+- Will I receive adequate care? – Access to healthcare is vitally important for your wellbeing.
 So, make sure your current healthcare needs are provided for.
-And, should those needs change in the future, ask if there are opportunities available to receive care beyond your current requirements.
+And should those needs change in the future, ask if there are opportunities available to receive care beyond your current requirements.

-- Staff members at a senior living community become more like family.
+- Is the staff caring and knowledgeable? – Staff members at a senior living community become more like family.
 Look into credentials and ask current residents about their relationships.

-- You’ll be eating plenty of meals in the dining area, so ask about the quality and nutrition of the food.
+- How is the dining? – You’ll be eating plenty of meals in the dining area, so ask about the quality and nutrition of the food.
 If you have a special dietary concern, ensure you will be accommodated.
 Some communities, like Springpoint, even offer to have you stay for lunch to get a taste of the dining experience.

-- Should the need arise, know that there is an emergency preparedness and safety plan.
+- What is the emergency plan? – Should the need arise, you’ll want to know that there is an emergency preparedness and safety plan.
 Although this will hopefully not have to be used, knowing that situations have been thought through and mapped out is reassuring and a sign of the credibility of the community.

-- Sales counselors are able to walk you through your financial considerations and find a plan that suits your needs and finances.
+- Can I afford the community? – This is perhaps the most common question asked while on senior living tours.
+Thankfully, sales counselors are able to walk you through your financial considerations and find a plan that suits your needs and finances.

-- Although you may have a pretty good idea of how much space you need, seeing the floor plan layouts in person helps you truly imagine how your belongings will fit.
+- May I see more than one floor plan? – Although you may have a pretty good idea of how much space you need, seeing the floor plan layouts in person helps you truly imagine how your belongings will fit.

-- The best way to learn about a senior living community is through the residents who currently reside there.
+- What is the quality of life? – The best way to learn about a senior living community is through the residents who currently reside there.
 Speak to a few and ask them how they’ve enjoyed their experience and what they like most about the community.

 Remember: there is no question too absurd when it comes to confirming comfort in your potential new home.
 Once you’re done with your tour, imagine yourself in the community.
 Really step back, take in all that you have learned, and picture yourself walking through the hallways or settling in for the night in an apartment.
 Getting a taste of what your life could be like by visiting the community will help in your decision-making process.